 Appendices are sections in dissertations that contain nonstandard data.
 The goal is to improve the quality of work and make it more reliable and evident.
 You should use this section to show your readers how competent you are and how deep the topic is.
 A table, an image, a map, and documents related to your research are contained in this section.

 These pages are usually found at the end of a dissertation.
-Volume of appendices is not taken into account when calculating total work size.
+The volume of appendices is not considered when calculating the total work size.
 Without attachments, your main text should be 70 pages if your research requires 70 pages.
+Uncover the secrets to effectively incorporating appendices into your dissertation with our step-by-step guide on how to write the appendix of a dissertation.

 The role of an appendix in a paper must be understood before learning what it is.
 The most common appendix format is APA, but that is not always necessary.
 The format of appendices differs slightly from that of the body of the text.